CodeWithCharan/MySQL-Practice/README.md

 # **MySQL Practice Repository**

-Welcome to **MySQL Practice Repository**, a comprehensive collection of SQL exercises, commands, and case studies to help me master MySQL.
+Welcome to **MySQL Practice Repository**, a comprehensive collection of SQL exercises, commands, and case studies that helped me master MySQL.

 ## **Repository Structure**